Did you know that this legal right was first upheld by the U.S. Supreme Court in a case involving a Chinese-American?

 The groundbreaking decision in United States v.
 Wong Kim Ark was a significant step in the struggle to overcome prejudice and discrimination in this country, and upheld the principle outlined by Thomas Jefferson, “that all men are created equal.”
 Today, the law upholds that citizenship may be granted both by soil (jus soli) and by descent (jus sanguinis) to any eligible children, irrespective of race, ethnicity, or their parents’ national origin.

-Chinese New Year is celebrated on February 16th this year, and marks the beginning of the Year of the Dog in the traditional Chinese Zodiac.
-Check out the festivities occurring right here in Phoenix, including the 28th Annual Chinese Culture & Cuisine Festival and the Ancient Chinese Musical Treasures exhibit at the Musical Instruments Museum.
+Chinese New Year is celebrated on February 5th this year, and marks the beginning of the Year of the Pig in the traditional Chinese Zodiac.
+Check out the festivities occurring right here in Phoenix!
+One to note – The 29th Annual Chinese Culture and Cuisine Festival

 Gong xi fa cai!
 (Happy Chinese New Year!)